We take thousands of Japan pictures every time we visit the country. It’s a photographer’s paradise.

 Matsumoto Castle is one of the best Samurai fortresses in Japan.
 It was built in the 1500s, and today it’s listed as a National Treasure.

+One of my favorite Japan images from our last trip.
 This iconic red bridge is one of the best photo spots at Matsumoto Castle.

 Gang of Japanese snow monkeys.
 If you visit Tokyo in the winter, you have to go see the snow monkeys at Nagano!
 It’s a must!

 Baby snow monkey, lost in thought, contemplating monkey life.
+This might be my favorite Japan picture from any of our trips.

 A snowy mountain village in winter.
 This is one of the views you’ll see if you hike to the Snow Monkey Park in Nagano.